eriktuck/ei-dev/docs/data-visualization/dashboards.md

 #### Power BI

 Power BI is desktop software that allows for publishing and sharing dashboards to the web.
 If your team is already using Microsoft this may be a good option.
 An individual license is free, but to share dashboards you'll need to pay $9.99 per user per month (sold as an annual subscription) to upgrade to Power BI Pro.
-To share outside of your organization, you'll need to have a Premium capacity which costs $5,000.
+You can only share with others who also have Power BI Pro; to share with those that do not have Power BI Pro, you'll need to have a Premium capacity which costs $5,000.
 Read up [here](https://docs.microsoft.com/en-us/power-bi/service-how-to-collaborate-distribute-dashboards-reports) before fully investing in this solution.

 ---